Aplopio/fluentmock/docs/COMPARISON.md

-# Comparing Mock with Fluentmock
+# Comparing the interface of Mock with Fluentmock

 Here is a simple test example which configures a mock with a "side effect" in such a way it returns 3 when 2 is given as a argument.